Storm adds uncertainty to strong holiday travel demand

 Authorities across the country are worried about the potential for power outages and warned people to take precautions to protect the elderly, the homeless and livestock — and, if possible, to postpone travel.

-Most planned to travel by car.
-About 6% will travel by air, AAA said.
-Either way, many travelers could find themselves hastily changing their itineraries.

-Joel Lustre originally planned to drive from Bloomington, Indiana, to McGregor, Iowa, on Thursday.
-But he shifted his work schedule, and his wife cancelled an appointment so they could leave Wednesday and beat the storm.
+Kelli Larkin arrived Wednesday from Florida for a holiday trip to New York.
+She plans to fly back Saturday night but said she’ll watch the forecast and change her return flight if she has to.

+“It’s a little concerning,” she said.
+“We’ve got to play it by ear.”

-Kurt Ebenhoch, a consumer travel advocate and former airline executive, said the fee waivers for inclement weather that airlines began offering about 20 years ago give consumers valuable time ahead of a storm to figure out alternate days and routes.
+Kurt Ebenhoch, a consumer travel advocate and former airline executive, said fee waivers give airline passengers valuable time ahead of a storm to figure out alternate days and routes.
+But consumers should read the fine print carefully.
+Airlines might charge the difference in fares if passengers book beyond a certain window, for example.

-But consumers need to read the fine print carefully.
-Delta, for example, is currently waiving any difference in fares for rebooked travel that happens before Dec.
-25 for flights out of the Pacific Northwest.
-But if the flights are rebooked to a date after Dec.
-25, passengers may have to pay the fare difference.

-Ebenhoch said passengers have the right to ask the airline to book them on a different airline’s flight if there are no options that meet their needs.
+Ebenhoch stressed that passengers have the right to ask the airline to book them on a different airline’s flight if there are no options that meet their needs.
 And if the airline cancels the flight, consumers have the right to a full refund, not just credits for future travel.

 The urge to travel and visit family and friends over the holidays appeared to outweigh concerns about illness.
-The Centers for Disease Control and Prevention said coronavirus cases and deaths have increased in recent weeks, and the trio of COVID-19, seasonal flu and respiratory syncytial virus (RSV) continues to stress the health care system.
+The Centers for Disease Control and Prevention said coronavirus cases and deaths have increased in recent weeks, and the trio of COVID-19, seasonal flu and respiratory syncytial virus, known as RSV, continues to stress the health care system.

-William Karr was traveling Monday from Los Angeles to Minneapolis, where he planned to meet up with his sister and then drive to Iowa.
-Karr said he would wear a mask on the flight to avoid getting sick over the holidays, but he has taken other flights unmasked.

-“I think the precautions sort of go out the window at a certain point, and people are willing to catch COVID if it means they’ll be home with their families,” Karr said.

 Inflation also didn’t seem to be cutting into holiday travel demand.
 The average round-trip airfare rose 22% to $397 in the second quarter of this year — the most recent period available — according to U.S. government data.
 That was higher than overall U.S. price inflation, which peaked at 9% in June.